eliteservice1002/mlmodels/README.md

 ml_models --do
-    "model_list"  :  list all models in the repo
+    model_list  :  list all models in the repo
-    "testall"     :  test all modules inside model_tf "test"        :  test a certain module inside model_tf "fit"         :  wrap fit generic m    ethod "predict"     :  predict  using a pre-trained model and some data "generate_config"  :  generate config file from code source
+    testall     :  test all modules inside model_tf test        :  test a certain module inside model_tf fit         :  wrap fit generic m    ethod predict     :  predict  using a pre-trained model and some data generate_config  :  generate config file from code source

 ml_optim --do
-  "test"      :  Test the hyperparameter optimization for a specific model "test_all"  :  TODO, Test all
-  "search"    :  search for the best hyperparameters of a specific model
+   test      :  Test the hyperparameter optimization for a specific model test_all  :  TODO, Test all search    :  search for the best hyperparameters of a specific model